jpuigcerver/kaldi-lattice-utils/kwsbin2/README.md

 tuples (each tuple separated with the character `;`) is presented.
-The first element in each tuple represents the word label, and the next two elements are the initial and final timesteps where the word is aligned (i.e. the segment where the word appeared), and the finally number is the the log-probability that the word appears in such segment.
+The first element in each tuple represents the word label, and the next two elements are the initial and final timesteps where the word is aligned (i.e. the segment where the word appeared), and the final number is the log-probability that the word appears in such segment.
 The sequence of tuples is sorted by decreasing log-probability.